kelleghan1/quick-chat/README.md

 * The SDK was originally built for a node environment so I modified the websocket constructor for use in the browser.

-* In order to allow for the user to view 10 messages prior to joining a room the join room needed to be separated from the initial connection.
+* In order to allow for the user to view 10 messages prior to joining a room the join-room action needed to be separated from the initial connection.
 The server also needed to be modified to allow for a user that has not joined a room to retrieve messages for a room.

 * I added a getMessages method to the QuickChatClient constructor.

-* The SDK is imported into the project as a node module through the package.json from the local_modules folder.
+* The SDK is packed and imported into the project as a node module through the package.json from local_modules/interview-client/interview-client-1.0.0.tgz.

 * Created with create-react-app.